Stephanie leads our specialist Procurement and Subsidy Control team.

 She can support your projects from conception to completion or provide support and assistance according to your requirements.

 Stephanie can help you with planning and preparing your procurement strategy, drafting tender documents, designing the evaluation methodology and process, developing procurement compliance programmes, setting up and using framework agreements and advising on how to deal with procurement challenges.
-On state aid, she can advise on structuring agreements to ensure compliance, grant funding applications and collaborative projects.
+On subsidy control, she can advise on structuring agreements to ensure compliance, grant funding applications and collaborative projects.

-On State aid and subsidy control, Stephanie can advise on structuring agreements to ensure compliance and can provide State aid opinions.
+On subsidy control, Stephanie can advise on structuring agreements to ensure compliance and can provide subsidy control opinions.

 Stephanie's experience includes advising overseas bidders on navigating their way around the UK procurement rules and how to complain if the rules are not followed.
 She also has experience advising on the procurement process and documentation for international projects.